awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-cli.md

    ```
    aws ssm list-associations
    ```
-**Note**

    If your instances *aren't* running the most recent version of the SSM Agent, the status shows `Failed`\.
-This behavior is expected\.
 When a new version of SSM Agent is published, the association automatically installs the new agent, and the status shows `Success`\.